AfeenaG/Explainable-AI/README.md

 Deep learning fundamentally shatters this isolation through Distributed Representation (p.
 12).

+The Concept

-The ConceptInformation is not stored in a single "expert" neuron (p.
+Information is not stored in a single "expert" neuron (p.
 12).
 Instead, every concept the AI learns is smashed apart, fractioned, and scattered across thousands of neurons simultaneously (p.
 12).

 ```text
 Traditional Code (White Box):